jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "I'm just saying—"

 "Don't," Sophia said more firmly.
 "He's with Becca.
 He's happy with Becca.
-I'm the complication, the distraction, the variable that doesn't fit.
+I'm the one who doesn't fit the plan.
+I'm a distraction.
 And even if he wasn't with her, his parents would never approve.
 So it doesn't matter what I feel or what he feels or what any of this means."

 "It matters to you," Maya said quietly.